uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 ---
 ```

-You don't have to put it in the frontmatter, but I like to keep my posts as clean & organized as possible.
+You don't have to put it in the frontmatter, but I like to keep my posts as clean & organized as possible and it looks nice there.

 Let me know if you have any questions or suggestions!